storyofams/next-boilerplate/README.md

 ## Variants

-Sometimes its good to have multiple `variants` of a single component.
+Sometimes its good to have multiple variantions (or `variants`) of a single component.
 In this case use the `variant` prop like this:

 ```
 import styled from 'styled-components'